 IP TAKE: This funder takes a grassroots, boots-on-the-ground approach to its grantmaking.
 Large, slow-moving international human rights organizations need not apply here.

-PROFILE: Since 2003, the Fund for Global Human Rights has sought to “move human rights forward by providing resources and tools to the people and organizations on the ground who have real potential to generate positive change.”
+PROFILE: Founded in 2003, the Fund for Global Human Rights seeks to “[m]ove human rights forward by providing resources and tools to the people and organizations on the ground who have real potential to generate positive change.”

 The fund does not award region-wide grants in its geographic areas of interest.
 Rather, it concentrates its efforts on supporting organizations working in specific countries within those regions.